Lapworth railway station: History

 A footbridge spans the remaining two tracks, and continues to the west of the northbound platform spanning where quadruple tracks once existed.
 For a brief period prior to the lifting of the quadruple tracks there was a DMU service along what had been the GWR's Paddington - Birkenhead main line.
 It plied between Wellington (Shropshire) and Lapworth stopping at all the intermediate stations and linking them with Wolverhampton Low Level and Birmingham Snow Hill.

+The goods sidings and 2 of the 4 platforms were removed in the 1960s and 1970s respectively due to falling usage.

 The station is unstaffed; ticketing is restricted to a 'Permit-to-Travel' machine located at the main entrance to the station (off Station Lane) at the north end of the London-bound (southbound) platform.
 The station can also be accessed via a footpath from Mill Lane.